-I recently used the suitcase for an overnight stay (not flying) and it was a great size to just chuck in the back of my car.
+I recently used the suitcase for an overnight stay (not flying).
+It was a great size to just chuck in the back of my car.
 It doesn’t have the option to expand the case either which is good as it encourages you not to overpack!

 Cost & Where To Buy